First opened to the public in 1975, we are a non-profit organisation seeking to preserve regional historic buildings, landscapes, and culture.

 Closed on Mondays

-(Open on Mondays only from June to August, during bank holidays and school holidays in Rhineland-Palatinate)
+(Open on Mondays only during bank holidays and school holidays in Rhineland-Palatinate)

 Follow the brown museum’s road signs on B41 leading to Bad Sobernheim.